Important Terms for Louvers and Dampers

 Max Velocity

-The maximum air velocity allowed for a damper to safely operate.
+The maximum air velocity allowed for safe damper operation.
 The damper’s max velocity refers to face velocity, or the velocity of air passing through the face of the damper.
-The damper is not guaranteed to open or close once the face velocity exceeds this limit.
+Exceeding this face velocity limit prevents the damper from reliably opening or closing.

 Consult the specifications documents for your building project.
 With these, you can determine the duct velocity of the surrounding ductwork to gauge what you will need for the max velocity of the damper.